odellus/year_of_code/NOTES.md

 $500 is just the price I've paid to get started down to path to 3D printerdom and desktop manufacturing glory.

 23 Dec 2016, 22:34
 I've been working on translating the polygon2voxel codes written in C and Matlab over to NumPy.
+I copied the C code pretty much verbatim and now I'm just learning about SWIG and numpy.i type maps.